arikraut/weather-forecast-react/README.md

-# Weather Forecast (Scandinavia) — React + TypeScript
+# Weather Forecast — React + TypeScript

-School project for **IT2810 Web Development (Autumn 2023)**.
+Course project for **IT2810 Web Development (Autumn 2023)**.

 This repository contains a responsive weather web application built with React + TypeScript.
 The app fetches weather data from Meteorologisk institutt (met.no) and lets users browse city forecasts, filter by country, and save favorites using browser storage.

-This is a course project and is published as a portfolio artifact only (not maintained).
+This is a course project and has not been maintained since 2023.

 Note on repository history: The original project was developed on a private university GitLab server.
 This public repository does not include the original commit history.